Working with a pack of dogs

 I’ve Always Been Obsessed with Dogs!

-From the age of 6, I started working with dogs and telepathically communicating with them.
-At the time, my brother Tommy was taking our dog Wendy to Griffith Park, for dog training and basic obedience.
+From the age of six, I started working with dogs observing dog body language and what they were communicating non verbally.
+It started when my brother Tommy was taking our dog Wendy to Griffith Park, for dog training and basic obedience.
 Wendy would dash off during training class, with my brother and the trainer wildly chasing after her.
 I had to sit on the bench and watch.
-I made a promise to myself: One day, I would work with dogs, but do it more intuitively from the dog’s point of view.
+I made a promise to myself: One day, I would work with dogs, but do it more intuitively, from the dog’s point of view.
 From then on, I thought about different ways to work with dogs.
 Their behavior fascinated me, and I began to learn their body language and what it meant.

-At eighteen, working full time for as an animal technician for a veterinarian taught me how to handle lots of different animals going through pain, sickness and trauma.
+At eighteen, working full time at animal hospital taught me how to handle lots of different animals going through pain, fear, sickness and trauma.
 I found animals to be pure, honest, and trustworthy.

 Developing new and effective approaches to working with fearful dogs with separation anxiety, helped me understand that fearful dogs can frequently become aggressive dogs and extremely difficult to handle.

 New Mexico–My Love of Dogs, Led Me to Study Wolves.